gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

 :switch:`-gnatw.K`
   *Suppress warnings on redefinition of names in standard.*

-  This switch activates warnings for declarations that declare a name that is defined in package Standard.
+  This switch disables warnings for declarations that declare a name that is defined in package Standard.